 Researchers found that regular intake of cinnamon over 12 weeks brought down total cholesterol, triglyceride, and LDL cholesterol levels in test subjects.5

 If you have hyperlipidemia, a condition that causes you to have excessive levels of cholesterol, fats, and triglycerides in your blood, cinnamon intake can offset some of the damage.

 An aqueous extract of cinnamon was used in one animal study to battle hyperlipidemia successfully.
 Lipid metabolism improved while insulin resistance came down in test subjects.6

-For people with type 2 diabetes, having cinnamon every day can help lower triglycerides, the bad LDL cholesterol, and total cholesterol levels (all risk factors for developing heart disease), in addition to lowering blood glucose levels.
-This makes it invaluable to diabetics who are already at greater risk of developing cardiovascular disease than a normal healthy individual.
+For people with type 2 diabetes, having cinnamon every day can help lower triglycerides, the bad LDL cholesterol, and total cholesterol levels – all risk factors for developing heart disease.
+This is in addition to lowering blood glucose levels.
+This combination makes cinnamon invaluable to diabetics who are already at greater risk of developing cardiovascular disease than a normal healthy individual.

 All in all, there are plenty of reasons to turn to cinnamon as your spice of choice.
 So open up that bottle and enjoy the heady aroma of cinnamon in your food and drink!

 |↑1||Can antioxidants in fruits and vegetables protect you and your heart?
 American Heart Association.|

 |↑2, ↑4||Rao, Pasupuleti Visweswara, and Siew Hua Gan.
 “Cinnamon: a multifaceted medicinal plant.”
 Evidence-Based Complementary and Alternative Medicine 2014 (2014).|